Louis-Tian/dand-p7/P7/final_project.md

 | Gross conversion | 0.0026  | Yes |
 | Net conversion | 0.6776 | No |

+The p-value for gross conversion is 0.0026.
+This is saying that if there is no actual difference in gross conversion, then there is only 0.26% of the chance that we would observe the experiment result.
+Because 0.26% is well below our significant level 0f 5%, we conclude the difference for `Gross conversion` is significant.

+The p-value for `Net conversion` says there is a 67% of the probability that we would get the result just by chance.
+Hence it is not statistically significant.

 ### Summary
 >State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.

 I didn't use Bonferroni correction.

-The two metrics Gross conversion and net conversion is most likely to be highly corrected.ß
-Using Bonferroni correction will cause the tests to be too conservative.
+The two metrics Gross conversion and net conversion is most likely to be highly corrected.ß Using Bonferroni correction will cause the tests to be too conservative.

 There is no discrepancy between the effect size test and sign test.
 The difference in gross conversion is significant is both tests, and the difference in net conversion is not in both case.